chip902/reactor-query/README.md

-# The Perpetua Digital Launch Assistant
+# The Perpetua Digital Assistant

 This interactive tool helps you work with [Adobe's Reactor API](https://developer.adobe.com/experience-platform-apis/references/reactor/).
 It's built with [Next.js](https://nextjs.org) and hosted via Vercel.
 It provides a user-friendly interface for making API calls using your Adobe Launch API credentials.
 No user data or Launch Property data is stored in a database or on the server.